bernadettesemiraph-cell/daily_data_upload_monitoring/README.md

 During the project, I encountered duplicate records caused by rerunning INSERT statements multiple times.
 This helped me understand the importance of data validation, query testing, and troubleshooting aggregation issues in operational datasets.

 ## Screenshots
-Included in the screenshots folder.
+Included in the documentation file.

 ## Author
 Bernadette G. Semira